dutch-erik/ha_p2000/README.md

 A Home Assistant integration for live P2000 emergency alerts, powered by [AlarmeringDroid](https://beta.alarmeringdroid.nl/).

 P2000 is the Dutch paging network for emergency services.
-This integration lets you track alerts in your area and build automations around them, think push notifications when the fire brigade is dispatched to your street, or a TTS announcement when a Lifeliner is inbound.
+Track alerts near you and hook them into automations.
+A push notification when the fire brigade rolls out near your street, or a TTS announcement when a Lifeliner is inbound.

 ## Features

 - Live P2000 alerts as HA sensors, poll interval configurable (default 60s)
 - Filter by region, municipality, capcode, service type, or keyword
 - Multiple keywords supported with AND logic
-- Icon automatically set based on service type
+- Icon set automatically based on service type
 - Sensor state survives HA restarts
 - Fully UI-configurable, no YAML needed